colormeblu/FedMUSE/README.md

 # Fed-MUSE

-`Fed-MUSE` is a runnable Python project for the algorithm in `/home/dengyu/Fed-MUSE.docx`, with the same scaffold style as `FedSVP`:
+`Fed-MUSE`(Federated Multi-modal Uncertainty-aware Style Experts) is a runnable Python project for the algorithm in `/home/dengyu/Fed-MUSE.docx`, with the same scaffold style as `FedSVP`:

 - `train.py`
 - `configs/*.json`